 However, without solid philosophical foundation and counsel, personal, societal, and supra-national efforts regarding happiness may not reach far, may become misguided, or may not be sustainable.
 My Philosophy of Happiness book provides the necessary philosophical foundation and counsel on all three levels.

 Like all my other books, Philosophy of Happiness is published by Palioxis Publishing.
-Extensive excerpts, introductions, as well as essays, quotes, and poems that may help you ease your way into the subject matters of the book are centrally referenced and accessible free of charge through the Materials section.
-You can listen to an audio version of the entire book free of charge on this site or the Philosophy of Happiness YouTube Channel.
-The book is available in print, hardbound and in a two-volume paperback edition, as well as in Kindle, Nook, Kobo, Google, and PDF e-book versions.
-For more purchase information, click here or the yellow banner above.
+A complete online review version allows you to freely explore it.
+Introductions in various media, articles, essays, quotes, and poems help you ease your way into its subject matters.
+They are centrally referenced and accessible free of charge through the Resources section.
+You can also listen to an audio version of the entire book free of charge on this site or the Philosophy of Happiness YouTube Channel.
+The book is available in paper print, hardbound and in a two-volume paperback edition, as well as in Kindle, Apple Books, Nook, Kobo, and Google e-book versions.
+For more purchase information click here or the yellow banner above.

 © 2013-2024 BY MARTIN JANELLO